-The St. Louis American Parkinson Disease Association Information and Referral Center is located in Chesterfield, MO and has additional offices in the Department of Neurology at Washington University School of Medicine.
-It is one of the largest among the American Parkinson Disease Association Centers in the United States.
+The St. Louis American Parkinson Disease Association Information and Referral Center is located in Chesterfield, MO and funds the APDA Center for Advanced Parkinson Disease Research at Washington University School of Medicine.
+The Greater St. Louis Chapter is one of the largest among the American Parkinson Disease Association chapters in the United States.

 What is APDA All About?

 Take a look at the video below to get a better idea.The APDA-Greater St. Louis Chapter was chosen as the charity for Chief Meteorologist Steve Templeton’s 4 Degree Guarantee on KMOV for the month of April.
 Every time that the KMOV forecast was within 4 degrees of the actual high, KMOV donated $50 to our charity.
 Steve and his team raised $1,050 for us in April, which was matched by Cardinals Care for a grand total of $2,100!
 See below for photos and video from the check presentation.
 Our 18th Annual APDA Golf Classic in Memory of Jack Buck held on May 16th was a huge success!
 Photos from the event are on the right side of the screen under “Golf Photos.”
 For a full write-up of the event, please visit our golf page.